High school students entering their junior or senior year are eligible for CAP enrollment. If criteria

 *A SAT Evidence-Based Reading and Writing Section (EBRW) score of 510 or higher is considered to meet both criteria numbers 2 and 3; this is to be utilized when the SAT Reading and Writing & Language scores are not accessible.

 If none or only one of the above criteria are met, a student may attempt to place into English 101 through a timed writing prompt (details shared with CAP English 101 instructors via email).
 Prompt deadlines are early each semester.
 Each prompt is evaluated by two to three USI faculty to ensure consistency and fairness, just as writing prompts on campus are evaluated.
 Students who pass the prompt may enroll in English 101.
+For schools no longer utilizing class rank, a student with a GPA below 3.8 must meet items 2 and 3 or attempt to qualify via a writing prompt.

 Math 111, 112,